ETIMC/Report/typst/sections/Sprint 1.typ

   caption: [Code pulling input-pin GP13 to high.]
 ) <listing:buttonsPullUp>

 Lastly, a sister-library to _digitalio_, _analogio_ was discovered for reading analog inputs @noauthor_analog_2025.
 It was decided this library was to be used for reading the potentiometers.
 However, it was noted that the Pico's only had three analog inputs.
-Therefore, a solution would later have to be found to connect all four potentiometers to the Pico's.
+Therefore, a solution would later have to be found to connect all four potentiometers to the Pico 1s.

 == Paper prototype
 #figure(